LS-Lab/Coq-dL/README.md

 This repository is organized into the following folders:

-1. coq-tools: a submodule containing some useful tactic.
+1. coq-tools: a submodule containing some useful tactic
-2. syntax: syntax of Terms, Formulas, Hybrid Programs and ODEs.
+2. syntax: syntax of Terms, Formulas, Hybrid Programs and ODEs
-3. semantics: static semantic, dynamic semantics as well as soundness of static semantics (coincidence lemmas).
+3. semantics: static semantic, dynamic semantics as well as soundness of static semantics (coincidence lemmas)
 4. substitution: uniform substitution and its correctness, as well as uniform and bound variable renaming
-5. axioms: DDL and ODE axioms.
+5. axioms: DDL and ODE axioms
-6. checker: sequent calculi and proof checker as well as examples of proofs that use our proof checker.
+6. checker: sequent calculi and proof checker
+6. examples: examples of proofs that use our proof checker